erroronline1/caro/readme.md

 * UTILITY::parsePayload:
     * Arrays can not be passed with GET and DELETE request using ?var[]=1&var[]=2.
 Only the last occurence is preserved this way.
     * $_FILES is always an array due to a custom processing of POST and PUT payload.

+and while we're at it

+### ERP Interface
+> still experimental and unfinished as of 9/25
+The CARO App is prepared for retrieving updates from the ERP-system.
+As there exist several applications there is no chance to get an out-of-the-box-solution.
+But it may be possible to primarily modify the _erpinterface.php file to your needs.
+The _ERPINTERFACE-class serves as a skeleton and provides the expected output that can be processed by CARO.

+You may process Web-APIs (recommendation `UTILITY::webrequest()`), regularly provided CSV-dumps (recommendation [CSV Processor](#csv-processor)) and/or implement own data processing as long as the data is prepared to be returned as expected.
+It is recommended to write a respective class extending _ERPINTERFACE and setting it up within config.ini[system][erp].

+Signal unavailable methods by returning `null`.

+Basic supported integrations include
+* case states for records given a provided ERP case number
+* updates on order data given the ordered items text can and has been added an order identification and the ERP-system is able to hand it back

 [Content](#content)